 Covenant Eyes is the bridge between technology and relationships.
 The only “magic” in Covenant Eyes is a heart willing to change.
 The choice to pursue accountability is a powerful choice.
 When someone continues to make that choice every day, not trying to look for loopholes or circumvention techniques, even though they could, because they don’t want to alienate themselves from their family, friends, or community—this is a healing choice.

-Jeff Welch is a member of the Covenant Eyes Customer Support Team and has been with us 5 years.
+Jeff Welch is a Quality Assurance Analyst at Covenant Eyes.
 He has written about keeping your faith and humor in a fallen world on his personal blog.
-As a husband and father he is passionate about protecting families from the seedy underside of the Internet.
+As a husband and father, he is passionate about protecting families from the seedy underside of the internet.

 With all due respect for what Covenant Eyes is, and is intended to accomplish, it is–in effect–like a set of training wheels.
 Sooner or later, you need to be able to ride a bike on your own.
 Your heart has to change to the point that pornography just makes you sick inside.

 Greg, I think the point of the program is not to provide a crutch, but accountability, which happens to be the first step in the addiction recovery program.
 (I know it is honesty, but honesty and accountability are close enough of a concept to be considered the same)

 I actually think accountability can evolve in a person’s life.
 I know a lot of people get Covenant Eyes in the beginning because they are looking for that placebo effect: regardless if anyone actually talks to them about what they’re doing online, the mere perception that someone could know the details of their online life keeps temptation at bay.

 For others, however, the presence of the software doesn’t actually minimize temptation as much as it is a handy way to log the details of their sin so accountability conversations can be more poignant and straightforward, not allowing them to minimize or shortcut anything.